SerraKD/isla-art-academy/README.md

 At first, the hero image I picked was one color simple watercolor paint, but then I decided it was not striking enough and changed to the current image.
 I tried to set the heading on the image to specifically not to come on top of white strikes in the painting.

+This section contains a heading and a background image of a colorful painting.

-The main goal of this section is to get the user's attention simply with the intriguing message and image.
+The main goal of this section is to get the user's attention simply with the intriguing heading and image.

 ![Hero section image](docs-readme/herosection-img.png)

 - __About Us Section__

 This section contains straightforward information about the Academy's principles, target audience, and education methods.
 The main goal is to give significant information without losing the user's interest.

+It encourages users to join the academy while giving them information on how to get in touch.

 ![About Us section image](docs-readme/aboutus-img.png)